-While aerial photography and live streaming are not new concepts, drone live streaming is relatively an innovation packed with plenty of uses and applications.
+While aerial photography and live streaming are not new concepts, live Streaming with DJI Drones is relatively an innovation packed with plenty of uses and applications.
 If you’re reading this, you’re perhaps already familiar with drones and how they work.
 If you don’t already have a drone ready and want to buy one for live streaming, keep in mind that the model you are going to buy needs to fulfill certain requirements, such as:

 - The ability to carry the full weight of the camera

 - The capability of sustaining a relatively long flight time

 - Good, stabilized camera features for cinematic shots

 - Possibly a model with a return-to-home function, just in case the link between the controller and your drone gets interrupted

 - Models with visual obstacle avoidance are excellent for shooting scenes in cities

 - Featuring a strong radio connection with the controller and video for real-time monitoring

 - Offering a 4G-LTE network connection to broadcast video directly onto the internet.

 If your drone or the model you’re interested in buying doesn’t feature a built-in 4G-LTE network connection, you can simply buy a mobile internet stick which should set you back around $60.
 Just keep in mind that you have to buy one that is compatible with your product and it should be powerful enough to broadcast high-quality live videos.